 We also suggest you post a lost pet listing on Petco Love Lost, Craigslist, Facebook, and local community groups.
 You may also want to check websites like Lost my Kitty to look for found pets and help circulate flyers to local shelters, veterinarians, and rescues who participate.
 Use these same resources to search found pet advertisements.

 Consider a Trap for Lost Indoor Cats

 Indoor cats that have escaped usually stay near home.
 Since they aren’t used to finding their own food, they are also happy to find their favorite food waiting for them, but may still be difficult to catch or lure back inside.
 In these cases, you may want to set up a humane trap for your cat that lures them in with food and keeps them contained until you can retrieve them.
-SAFe Rescue has a limited amount of traps at our Rescue that you can borrow for free (we charge a refundable security deposit) and can help you if needed.
-Contact us at 206-659-6220 or info@SeattleAreaFelineRescue.org for more information on trapping your lost pet.
+SAFe Rescue has a limited amount of traps that you can borrow for free.
+(We charge a refundable security deposit.)
+Contact us at 206-659-6220 or firstname.lastname@example.org for more information on trapping your lost pet.